PcComponentes/documentation-bundle/README.md

 Usage
 -----

-Configure the paths to your YAML files in your config.yml (Both keys are optional)
+Configure the paths to your YAML files in your config.yml (Both keys are optional).

 ```yaml
 documentation: